 1. Jaguar Land Rover vs. Jiangling Motors

-For the past three years, Jaguar Land Rover (JLR) has been taking legal action against Jiangling Motors, asserting that the Chinese automaker copied distinctive design features of JLR’s Range Rover Evoque when manufacturing its own Landwind X7 vehicle.
+Jaguar Land Rover (JLR) has been taking legal action against Jiangling Motors, asserting that the Chinese automaker copied distinctive design features of JLR’s Range Rover Evoque when manufacturing its own Landwind X7 vehicle.

 Having successfully fought for injunctions over the Landwind X7’s sale in Brazil and the European Union, you’d think that JLR’s continued legal victory would be unremarkable.
 Instead, it’s the first time a foreign automotive company has won a case over a Chinese company in Beijing’s court.
 After the court ruled that five distinctive design features from JLR’s Evoque had been copied by the Landwind X7, Jiangling is to stop all production, sales and promotion of the vehicle, and potentially pay damages to JLR.